cjerdonek/python-argparse/README.md

 The main work being done so far is simplifying the code base.
 Up to this point, all of the test cases in the original CPython implementation continue to pass.

-The project is installable from PyPI.
-The PyPI project page is [here][argparse2-pypi].

 Background